Further changes at an ambulance station in Morecambe have been given the go-ahead.

 Lancaster City Council has this week granted planning permission for a revamp at the North West Ambulance Service station on Woodlands Drive.

-The plans are to convert the existing ambulance garage space into internal accommodation, as well as rendering of the existing building, make alterations to windows and doors, build an external staircase with security fencing, create a canopy, bin store and cycle store, install air source heat pumps, and reconfigure the car parking and ambulance bay area.
+The approved planning application was to convert the existing ambulance garage space into internal accommodation, as well as rendering of the existing building, make alterations to windows and doors, build an external staircase with security fencing, create a canopy, bin store and cycle store, install air source heat pumps, and reconfigure the car parking and ambulance bay area.

 A report published by the council, in giving the go-ahead, says: